Abilityguy/daproject/README.md

 ----ANN/ann.py - Script to train the Neural Network Model.<br>
 ----LGBM/lgbm.py - Script to train the LGBM Model.<br>
 ----XGBoost/XGBoost.py - Script to train the XGBoost Model.<br>
+----Lasso regression.py - Script to train the Lasso regression Model.<br>
+----LRRF.py - Script to train the Random forest Model.<br>
+----LR.py - Script to train the Linear regression Model.<br>
+----RidgreRegression.py - Script to train the XGBoost Model.<br>

 Results:<br>
 We have been able to obtain an RMSE rate of about 2.93 on the kaggle competition.<br>